Every month on the RFM Bookshelf, RFM team members share a book they’ve enjoyed. Maybe you will, too!

 Months later, however, it’s sticking with me for so many reasons that it’s time to share it.
 The book of essays and stories is funny, frank, and revealing, and it’s crafted so genuinely that you feel like you’re chatting with a friend.
 Only this friend is sharing what it was like to be one of the few black actors to work on Friends.

 But it’s the non-celebrity stuff – losing her virginity, being raped at gunpoint by a stranger when she was nineteen, and the struggle with infertility – that keeps you turning pages.
 As a white woman who didn’t know many black people until I moved to Richmond thirty years ago, I truly appreciated the essay about growing up in a white liberal suburb of San Francisco as what she calls the “chip in the cookie.”
-And finally, Union does writes about her relationship with Dwyane Wade and what it’s like parenting black boys with him in a culture that labels them as a threat the minute they outgrow the cute stage.
+And finally, if you’re a basketball lover, Union does write about her relationship with Dwyane Wade and what it’s like parenting black boys with him in a culture that labels them as a threat the minute they outgrow the cute stage.

 If you’re looking for one last compelling summer read, I recommend We’re Going to Need More Wine.
 You’ll like it, even if you’re not obsessed with Dwyane Wade.